Scoil Samhraidh Willie Clancy 2017

 Tommy McCarthy (1929-2000), concertina player, piper, whistle player and fiddler, was born in Shyan, Kilmihil, Co Clare.
 He emigrated to London in the early 1950s where he became an important figure in the Irish traditional music scene in the city and was one of the co-founders of the London Pipers Club.
 On his return to Ireland in the early 1990s, he taught and played for many years at Scoil Samhraidh Willie Clancy, becoming an influential mentor to the many students who came to the summer school.
 In 1996 he set a unique record at the school when he played at three of the recitals on the programme: uilleann pipes, whistle and concertina.

 In 2016 the Irish-American Partnership, based in Boston, gave a substantial donation to Scoil Samhraidh Willie Clancy.
 The summer school decided to use the funding to create a scholarship programme which would commemorate Tommy McCarthy and his contribution to Irish traditional music and assist young promising musicians attend the school.
 An annual scholarship would be awarded to those under 18 years of age who were practising either uilleann pipes, concertina, whistle or fiddle, the instruments associated with Tommy McCarthy.

 The first recipient in 2016 was piper Amy Campbell from Dublin.
-This year the award will be go to a concertina player and the selection process will be organised by a panel of adjudicators appointed by Scoil Samhraidh Willie Clancy.
-Full details about the selection process, closing dates, etc., will be on the website in due course.
+This year the award will go to a concertina player and the adjudication will be handled by a panel of well-known concertina tutors and performers, Claire Keville of ClareFM, Jacqui McCarthy, daughter of Tommy, and Liam O’Brien, TG4 Gradam Ceoil winner, all tutors at Scoil Samhraidh Willie Clancy.

 Clare FM Scholarships